-Cumulative GPA at or above a 3.0 Term GPA at or above a 2.0
+Cumulative GPA at or above a 3.0

 Quantitative Standard

 Students must maintain pace of progression and be on track according to the maximum time-frame at the end of each term.

 Pace of Progression: Student must earn 67% of credits attempted cumulatively.
 To calculate, the credits earned will be divided by the credits attempted.